-- 2.1 Site The UMLRR site includes the Pinanski Building and that area bounded by the chain-link fence around the Reactor Containment Building. - 2.2 Facility The UMLRR Facility includes the reactor containment building and the adjacent labs and offices in the Pinanski Building. - 2.3 Site Boundary The site boundary is that boundary, not necessarily having restrictive barriers, surrounding the operations wherein the Emergency Director may directly initiate emergency activities.
-The area within the site boundary may be frequented by people unacquainted with the reactor operation. - 2.4 Reactor Containment Building The containment building is the structure housing the reactor. - 2.5 Operations Boundary The area within the site boundary where the Emergency Director has direct authority over all activities.
+- 2.1 Site The UMLRR site includes the Pinanski Building and that area bounded by the chain-link fence around the Reactor Building. - 2.2 Facility The UMLRR Facility includes the reactor building and the adjacent labs and offices in the Pinanski Building. - 2.3 Site Boundary The site boundary is that boundary, not necessarily having restrictive barriers, surrounding the operations wherein the Emergency Director may directly initiate emergency activities.
+The area within the site boundary may be frequented by people unacquainted with the reactor operation. - 2.4 Reactor Building The reactor building is the structure housing the reactor. - 2.5 Operations Boundary The area within the site boundary where the Emergency Director has direct authority over all activities.
 The area within the boundary shall have pre-arranged evacuation procedures for personnel frequenting the area.
-The operations boundary for this plan shall be the Reactor Containment Building. - 2.6 Emergency An emergency is a condition which calls for immediate action, beyond the scope of normal operating procedures, to avoid an accident or to mitigate the consequences of one. - 2.7 Emergency Actions Levels Specific instrument readings, or observations; radiological dose rates; or specific contamination levels of airborne, waterborne, or surface deposited radioactive materials that initiate appropriate emergency measures. - 2.8 Emergency Director The Emergency Director is the individual designated to take charge of an emergency and to direct emergency control procedures. - 2.9 Emergency Classes Classes of emergencies grouped by severity level for which predetermined emergency measures should be taken or considered. - 2.10 Emergency Plan an emergency plan is a document that provides the basis for actions to cope with an emergency.
-It outlines the objectives to be met during the emergency. - 2.11 Emergency Planning Zone (EPZ) Area for which emergency planning is performed to assure that prompt and effective actions can be taken to protect the public.
-The reactor containment building which is defined as the operations boundary is designated as the EPZ for the University of Massachusetts Lowell. - 2.12 Emergency Plan Procedures Emergency plan procedures (EP's) are documented instructions that detail the implementation actions and methods required to achieve the objectives of the emergency plan.
+The operations boundary for this plan shall be the Reactor Building. - 2.6 Emergency An emergency is a condition which calls for immediate action, beyond the scope of normal operating procedures, to avoid an accident or to mitigate the consequences of one. - 2.7 Emergency Actions Levels Specific instrument readings, or observations; radiological doses or dose rates; or specific contamination levels of airborne, waterborne, or surface deposited radioactive materials that may be used as recognized conditions that result in actions such as establishing emergency classes and initiating appropriate emergency measures. - 2.8 Emergency Director The Emergency Director is the individual designated to take charge of an emergency and to direct emergency control procedures. - 2.9 Emergency Classes Classes of emergencies grouped by severity level for which predetermined emergency measures should be taken or considered. - 2.10 Emergency Plan an emergency plan is a document that provides the basis for actions to cope with an emergency.
+It outlines the objectives to be met by the emergency procedures and defines the authority and responsibilities to achieve such objectives. - 2.11 Emergency Planning Zone (EPZ) Area for which emergency planning is performed to assure that prompt and effective actions can be taken to protect the public.
+The reactor building which is defined as the operations boundary is designated as the EPZ for the University of Massachusetts Lowell. - 2.12 Emergency Procedures Emergency procedures (EP's) are documented instructions that detail the implementation actions and methods required to achieve the objectives of the emergency plan.